IgnatiusHarry/Social-Capital-Loss-and-Suicide-Rates-in-the-U.S.-2000-2022-/README.md

 ## Big Data Project

-# Suicide & Social Capital in the United States Counties (2000 - 2022)
+# Exploring the Relationship Between Proxies of Social Capital Loss and Suicide In the United States (2000-2022)
 #### **Number of observations: 71,392**
 ________________